 As your Ariocarpus outgrows its container, you will need to repot it.
 If you are raising your plant from a seed or cutting, you should wait at least two years before moving it to a larger pot.
 Moving it sooner could be unhealthy.
 It is best to wait until your Ariocarpus grows as wide as your pot.

-Wait for the soil to dry out, remove your plant as gently as possible and remove all the soil you can.
+Wait for the soil to dry out, then gently remove your plant and as much soil as you can.
 Next, cut off the tip of the main root; this will encourage the growth of new, smaller roots that take in more nutrients.
-Putting an open, wet cut into the dirt can attract fungus, so allow your Ariocarpus to dry out before planting it again.
-Now it is time to get your Ariocarpus back into its pot.
-The easiest way to plant it, rather than struggling to put it in the soil while balancing your plant in the center, is to roll up a newspaper into a cylinder and make a temporary pot.
-You can wrap it around your plant, and fill it with soil, then once you are finished, put the whole thing into your real pot.
+Making an open, wet cut in the soil can attract fungus, so allow your Ariocarpus to dry out before replanting.
+No,w it is time to get your Ariocarpus back into its pot.
+The easiest way to plant it, rather than struggling to put it in the soil while balancing it in the center, is to roll a newspaper into a cylinder and use it as a temporary pot.
+You can wrap it around your plant and fill it with soil, then once you are finished, put the whole thing into your real pot.

 Propagation

 Ariocarpus cacti can be grown from seeds and transplanted from cuttings or bare roots.
 Either way, plant your Ariocarpus in the spring.
 For a cutting, allow the end to dry out before planting it in the moist cactus mix.
 Keep the soil slightly moist and mist the cutting regularly.
 For a seed, plant it and cover it with a layer of sand.
-Either way, you will want to avoid using too much water on your Ariocarpus.
+Either way, you will want to avoid overwatering your Ariocarpus.
 Additionally, you should keep it out of direct sunlight completely until it grows.

 Source: doityourself.com